jhartz/jhartz.github.com/_posts/2012-03-06-CSS-vendor-prefixes.markdown

 ### Update
 FYI: I'm not trying to blame the W3C or CSS WG - more the process by which browser vendors propose standards, or the stage in a CSS property's development when the vendor chooses to standardize it.
 (Although sometimes I do feel that the W3C could work a bit faster, that is neither the root nor the direct solution to this problem.)

 Also, In addition to the original article I linked to above, here is [another article][4] by the same author with some clarifications (and also [another one][5]).
-Additionally, Robert Accettura and Robert Nyman wrote up nice responses [here][6] and [here][7], respectively.
+Other interesting articles from: [Robert Accettura][6], [Robert Nyman][7], [Christian Heilmann][8], [Henri Sivonen][9]

-Furthermore, Mozilla is working to [standardize their Web APIs][8] as they are developing them.
+Furthermore, Mozilla is working to [standardize their Web APIs][10] as they are developing them.
 This proves that it is possible to work to standardize prototypes as you make them - WebKit just isn't doing it.
+(But, then again, the majority of CSS WG members are browser vendors...)

 [1]: http://www.glazman.org/weblog/dotclear/index.php?post/2012/02/09/CALL-FOR-ACTION%3A-THE-OPEN-WEB-NEEDS-YOU-NOW
 [2]: http://chrome.angrybirds.com/